 There is no sugar-coated way to say this: we have a retirement savings crisis on our hands.
-Reports from a variety of reliable sources indicate that the majority of American households do not have adequate retirement savings, nor are they managing those savings well enough, to support their lifestyles in retirement.
-This may all sound familiar if you have read our previous blog post on retirement (found here), but there are now new and troubling data which indicates the issue may be getting worse.
+Reports from a variety of reliable sources indicate that the majority of American households do not have adequate retirement savings.
+Americans are also not managing those savings well enough to support their lifestyles in retirement.
+This may all sound familiar if you have read our previous blog post on retirement, but there is now new and troubling data which indicates the issue may be getting worse.

 First and foremost, the amount you save plays a crucial factor in retirement.
 No matter how you manage your retirement savings, if you aren’t saving enough, you won’t have enough to fund your lifestyle in the golden years.
 According to the Federal Reserve Board, 28% of non-retired adults have no savings or pension in place.
-Hopefully, you are one of the 72% who does have retirement savings or a pension, but that doesn’t mean you’re safe.
+Hopefully, you are one of the 72% who does have retirement savings or a pension.
+However, this doesn’t mean you’re safe.

 Another report by the US Government Accountability Office (GAO) found that upwards of 50% of households age 55 and older have insufficient retirement savings.
 The median amount is only $109,000.
 If the median living standard is $53,046 (reported by Infographic citing Experian data), then the average American family has slightly more than 2 years’ worth of retirement savings.